Biff Wellington: Death

-In later years, Bower suffered from health issues mostly stemming from his back, also suffering strokes and battling drug addiction.
+In later years, Bower had multiple health issues, mostly stemming from his back.
+He also experienced strokes.

-Bower's parents found his body in bed at his home on June 24, 2007; they were concerned because they had not heard from him for four days.
-Medical officials examining the body believe he had been dead for a few days due to a heart attack.
-Coincidentally, his body was found on the same day his former tag partner, Chris Benoit, committed suicide, two days after killing his wife and son.
-The two were friends.
+On June 24, 2007, Bower's parents, who were concerned because they hadn't heard from him in four days, went to his home and discovered that he had died.
+Medical officials believe he had been dead for a few days of a heart attack at the age of 44.
+Coincidentally, his body was found on the same day that his friend and former tag partner, Chris Benoit, killed himself.